FoRTExperiment/fortedata/README.md

 ### Overview

-*fortedata* is an R package that provides functions for accessing and interpreting data associated with FoRTE: Forest Resilience Threshold Experimen--a modeling and manipulative field experiment that tests the effects of disturbance severity and disturbance type on carbon cycling dynamics in a temperate forest.
-Package data consists of measurements of carbon pools and fluxes and ancillary measurements to help analyse and users analyse and interpret carbon cycling over time.
+*fortedata* is an R package that provides functions for accessing and interpreting data associated with FoRTE: Forest Resilience Threshold Experiment--a modeling and manipulative field experiment that tests the effects of disturbance severity and disturbance type on carbon cycling dynamics in a temperate forest.
+Package data consists of measurements of carbon pools and fluxes and ancillary measurements to help users analyze and interpret carbon cycling over time.

 ### Getting Started

-We recommend that users begin with either package [vignettes](https://fortexperiment.github.io/fortedata/articles/index.html) that provide detailed examples of package funcitons and potential use cases, or with package [documentation](https://fortexperiment.github.io/fortedata/reference/index.html).
+We recommend that users begin with either package [vignettes](https://fortexperiment.github.io/fortedata/articles/index.html) that provide detailed examples of package functions and potential use cases, or with package [documentation](https://fortexperiment.github.io/fortedata/reference/index.html).

 ### Installation